-Most of you are aware that I like to collect vintage items.
-Like children, I do not have a favorite, but my go-to, most used vintage item, has got to be my cranberry glass.
+I love vintage items.
+It is hard to choose a favorite, but my go-to, most used vintage item, has got to be my cranberry glass.

 I love to set a table with cranberry glass.
 It turns just a regular table setting into a fantastic one.
 The cranberry holds the light in any room and in such a special way.

 Whether it is daylight streaming through a window, or candlelight bathing a table in the evening, the cranberry glass holds the light and the color deepens.

 If you are interested in more detail about this glass, here is a post on Collecting Cranberry Glass.

 I also did a post on collecting colored glass.
 Hmmm, funny, the photo is all pink glassware, there is definitely a theme here!

 On this blog, I may sometimes use affiliate links, which means a small commission is earned if you purchase via the link.
 The price will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.